azagniotov/language-detection/README.md

 | `prob_threshold`  | Default: 0.1                                                                |
 | `conv_threshold`  | Detection is terminated when normalized probability exceeds this threshold, default: 0.99999 |
 | `base_freq`       | Default: 10000                                                              |

+### Quick detection of CJK languages

+Furthermore, the library offers a highly accurate CJK language detection mode specifically designed for short strings where there can be a mix of CJK/Latin/Numeric characters.

+The library bypasses the performance bottlenecks of traditional machine learning or n-gram based solutions, which are ill-suited for such limited / mixed text.
+By directly iterating over characters, the library efficiently identifies CJK script usage, enabling rapid and precise language classification.
+This direct character analysis is significantly faster and simpler for short texts, avoiding the complexities of statistical models.

 ## How to use?